 You will noticed that these ‘beach houses’ are raised up slightly, to protect them against the rising tides.
 The sea is now further away but the unique houses remain in the area.

 Now the former seaside is a buzzing street lined with shops, museums, restaurants and stunning architecture.
-While on the road, don’t miss the former Singapore’s Joo Chiat Police Station on 86 East Coast Road.
-Built in 1928, the preserved building is being transformed into a hotel and food complex.
+While on the road, don’t miss the former Joo Chiat Police Station at 86 East Coast Road.
+Built-in 1928, the preserved building is being transformed into a hotel and food complex.